ConnectBox/connectbox-pi/README.md

 # Indigitous Hack

-This is a solution to the biblebox-pi challenge as a part of [Indigitous #hack[(https://indigitous.org/hack/challenges/bibleboxpi/) taking place on Nov 4-6 2016.
+This is a solution to the biblebox-pi challenge as a part of [Indigitous #hack](https://indigitous.org/hack/challenges/bibleboxpi/) taking place on Nov 4-6 2016.
 If you're a part of the hack, and would like to collaborate, I'm _@edwin_ on Kingdom Builders slack, or via email at: edwin@wordspeak.org.

 There's a TODO section at the bottom of this document of tasks that I still need to work through if you're looking for an area to contribute.

 # Quick Start

+How to deploy what's in this repo.

 ## Get Ansible